Estate Planning Concepts

 The California Advance Health Care Directive authorizes a named person to make medical decisions in the event of mental incapacity, and can include, if desired, the direction to terminate treatment in certain circumstances.
 It is also advisable to execute an authorization under HIPAA for release of medical information to your named health care agent.

-Durable Power of Attorney for Financial Matters
+Durable Power Of Attorney For Financial Matters

 A durable power of attorney for financial matters gives a designated person the authority to manage financial affairs either immediately, if you desire, or in the event of incapacity.

-Manner of Holding Title
+Manner Of Holding Title

 The manner of holding title (such as joint tenancy, tenancy in common, community property, individual name alone) has tax and legal repercussions.
 For example, there may be tax advantages in certain situations in holding marital property as community property rather than as joint tenancy.
 In addition, if you hold title to your property as the trustees of your revocable living trust and have recently refinanced your property, you should review title.
-Often times, banks will deed a property out of a trust to refinance it and fail to deed it back in.
+Oftentimes, banks will deed a property out of a trust to refinance it and fail to deed it back in.

-Beneficiary Designations of Life Insurance, Pension, 401(k), IRA and Other Retirement Plans
+Beneficiary Designations Of Life Insurance, Pension, 401(k), IRA And Other Retirement Plans

 These named assets pass under beneficiary designations rather than under the terms of your will or trust.
 Thus, it is important that the beneficiary designations are consistent with your estate plan and achieve the desired results.
 In particular, please note that if the beneficiary of your retirement plan account is a trust rather than your spouse, there may be unanticipated income tax consequences.

-Planning to Eliminate Estate Tax for the Surviving Spouse
+Planning To Eliminate Estate Tax For The Surviving Spouse

 By properly qualifying for the federal estate tax marital deduction, federal estate tax on the death of the first spouse to die may be eliminated.

-Increase in Estate and Gift Tax Exemption Amount
+Increase In Estate And Gift Tax Exemption Amount

-The unified credit which can be applied against estate tax is equivalent to an exemption.
+The unified credit that can be applied against estate tax is equivalent to an exemption.
 By the tax act passed December 17, 2010, for 2011 and 2012, that exemption has been increased to $5,000,000 and any unused portion of the exemption on the death of the first spouse may be added to the exemption of the surviving spouse.
 Unfortunately, we do not know what the law will be starting 2013.
 We hope that Congress will act to make a more consistent and understandable law.

-Planning for the Non-United States Citizen Spouse
+Planning For The Non-United States Citizen Spouse

 Changes have been made to the tax laws regarding the treatment of gifts and bequests to non-United States citizen spouses.
 If you or your spouse is not a United States citizen, your estate planning documents should be reviewed.